-- Click on the – icon
+Click on the – icon

 - Enter the amount you would like to reduce your bond by.
 Remember, you can’t reduce a delegation below 50 GLMR unless you choose to revoke it entirely.
 If you reduce your delegation so that you are no longer in the top 300 delegations of that particular collator, you will not earn staking rewards

 - Press Confirm

 You will be prompted to sign a transaction in MetaMask.
 Once you have signed the transaction, you will see a delegation transaction sent notification in the top right corner.

 Revoking a delegation is the same two-step process as reducing a delegation, involving an initiation step and an execution step.
 To revoke a delegation, you’ll first have to cancel any pending requests by clicking on the “X” button.
 To create the revocation request, you can click on the cancel icon and then confirm the transaction in Metamask.
 Once the exit delay period has passed (28 rounds in Moonbeam), you can return to this staking dashboard and execute the request, after which you will see the unbonded funds in your free balance.

 That’s it!
-Now you’ve successfully delegated a collator candidate, updated the delegation amount, and then removed the delegation.
+Now you’ve successfully delegated a collator candidate, updated the delegation amount and auto-compounded percentage, and then removed the delegation.
 You have all the tools necessary to get started with staking on Moonbeam and Moonbase Alpha!